alex2276564/TelegramNotifier/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

+---

+Thank you for using **TelegramNotifier for PrestaShop**!
+We hope it helps you stay on top of your e-commerce business. 🚀📊